spotlur2/Clyra-Bot/README.md

 ```

 Note:
-    -The .env file should not be uploaded to GitHub.
+- The .env file should not be uploaded to GitHub.
-    -You can obtain the Discord bot token from the Discord Developer Portal.
+- You can obtain the Discord bot token from the Discord Developer Portal.

 ---